planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Rally

 Restores Mettle by shaking off the pain of flesh wounds.
-This is a Check of Motive vs. the current Mettle of the character, restoring one or two points of Mettle, more with Edge.
+This is a Check of MOTIVE vs. the current Mettle of the character, restoring one or two points of Mettle, more with Edge.
 This cannot restore negative Mettle -- at that point, the harm is lasting.
 Rallies are vital for staying in a long fight against powerful foes.

-**Check:** Motive vs. current Mettle
+**Check:** MOTIVE vs. current Mettle

 {: .outcomes }